Geezer (group): 2025-present: Blush and forming Geezer

 In 2025, Abstract moved back to Houston, Texas, and formed the musical collective Blush, consisting of a combination of Houston natives and Abstract's past collaborators.
 On June 6, Abstract released a music video for the single "Geezer", confirming that Fike was a member of Blush, and indicating that he and Abstract formed a subgroup, also named Geezer.
 "Geezer" was the first single for Abstract's fifth studio album, Blush (2025).
 Aside from appearing on "Geezer", Fike performs the track "Maroon".
 On July 9, the formation of Geezer was made official, with the release of Geezer's first official release, "Doggy", featuring Blush members Love Spells and Truly Young.
 (Note: Although Fike and Abstract previously released the collaborative songs "Geezer" and "Maroon", "Doggy" was the first that credited the two as Geezer.)

-The duo are set to perform together for the first time at the 2025 Camp Flog Gnaw Carnival, on November 16.
+The duo performed together for the first time at the 2025 Camp Flog Gnaw Carnival, on November 23.